 At the most basic level, any organism is an area separated from the surrounding space in which metabolic processes take place.
 It was with such protocells that life began on Earth more than three and a half billion years ago.
-Of course, they were extremely primitive, but they could carry out key metabolic reactions that provided them with energy, the ability to reproduce, and the like.
+Of course, they were extremely primitive, but they might carry out key metabolic reactions that provided them with energy, the ability to reproduce, and the like.

 It is believed that one of these reactions was the oxidation of hydrogen.
-There was much more of it on the young Earth than today, and it could well serve as a source of energy for newborn life.
+There was much more of it on the young Earth than today, and it might well serve as a source of energy for newborn life.
 Some bacteria and archaea still use hydrogen for this purpose today, oxidizing it with oxygen, sulfate, carbon dioxide, and other suitable substances.
 These reactions are catalyzed by enzymes. hydrogenase.

 Most likely, the precursor molecules of hydrogenases were also present in the very first protocells.
 But if in modern microbes these are large, complex proteins containing hundreds of amino acids and various cofactors, then at the dawn of life they were arranged much simpler.
 A team of scientists from Rutgers University managed to determine such a “minimal hydrogenase”.
 Their article published In the magazine Science Advances.